 To qualify, all students must apply for financial aid to be considered for this award package.
 Assets to be considered for the Cost of Residency requirement are: Cash and Cash Equivalents, Stocks, Bonds, and Real Estate Holdings.
 Primary Residence and Pension/Retirement accounts will not be considered.
 Cost of Residency categories are defined as follows:

 • Students living in a one-bedroom apartment: $34,100;

 • Students living in a two-bedroom apartment: $36,500;

 • Students living in a three-bedroom apartment or house: $38,900;

 • Students that cannot live on the campus and live in rented accommodation off-campus: $41,300.

 Any student electing to live off-campus when on-campus housing is available will not be eligible for housing accommodation but will be eligible to receive an award to cover tuition, fees, and meal plan.
 Each student will be required to present an annual budget of living expenses.
 This budget should clearly identify the sources that will be used to meet all other financial obligations during residency.

 Applications for financial aid should be submitted during the admission application process so that a financial aid decision can accompany the admissions decision.

 In addition to a student's personal financial resources and those that may be available from the Seminary, students need to look to their diocese, parish, family, friends, and private scholarships for additional assistance.
 By being proactive in seeking support, students can ensure they have the resources needed to complete their master's-level education while incurring the least amount of debt, which will allow them to be open to the widest array of ministries following graduation.

-Master's-level students may apply for our non-need-based scholarship aid only at the time of initial entrance to VTS; such aid is renewed annually without reapplication.
+Master's level students may also apply for our non-need-based scholarship aid (King-Mitchell Merit Scholarship, etc.) at the time of initial entrance to VTS; such aid is renewed annually without reapplication.
 Information about criteria, procedures, and deadlines are described in the Scholarships section of our website.